 “A musician of great authority.” –– Richard Goode

 He has performed concerti with the Cincinnati Symphony Orchestra, the Minnesota Orchestra, the Moscow Virtuosi Chamber Orchestra, the Rochester Philharmonic Orchestra, and the Tbilisi Symphony Orchestra, among many others.
-He gives annual multi-city recital tours in Belgium, playing to critical acclaim at major venues including De Singel (Antwerp), Flagey (Brussels), the Miry Concertzaal (Ghent), and the Chapelle Musicale Reine Elisabeth (Waterloo).
-In the summer of 2022, he debuts at the Puplinge Festival in Switzerland and the Wissembourg Festival in France, and his upcoming season also includes a tour of major German cities.
+In several multi-city recital tours in Belgium, he performed to critical acclaim at venues including De Singel (Antwerp), Flagey (Brussels), the Miry Concertzaal (Ghent), and the Chapelle Musicale Reine Elisabeth (Waterloo).
+In the spring of 2023, Reed Tetzloff embarks on a debut tour of Germany, with recitals at Düsseldorf’s Robert-Schumann-Saal, the Laieszhalle in Hamburg, the Berlin Philharmonie, and the Allerheiligen Hofkirche in Munich.

 Born in Minneapolis, Minnesota, Tetzloff began his studies with Dr. Paul Wirth.
-He went on to earn his Bachelor’s and Master’s degrees at Mannes College in New York, studying at the storied Upper West Side campus with Pavlina Dokovska.
+He went on to earn his Bachelor’s and Master’s degrees at Mannes College in New York, studying with Pavlina Dokovska.
 Within his first year and a half of undergraduate study, he had won the school’s two largest awards: the Concerto Competition and the Nadia Reisenberg Competition.

-Reed Tetzloff is also an accomplished writer.
-Huntley Dent in Fanfare Magazine praised Tetzloff’s essay on Robert Schumann for how it “explores (the music’s) intricacies deeper than any other pianist I’ve heard commenting on the piece, rising almost to Charles Rosen’s exalted intellectual level.”
-Tetzloff is currently at work on a collection of essays on music and musical performance.
+Tetzloff is an acclaimed writer.
+Huntley Dent in Fanfare Magazine praised his essay on Schumann for how it “explores (the music’s) intricacies deeper than any other pianist I’ve heard commenting on the piece.”
+He is currently at work on a collection of essays.

 Global General Management: